capstanlqc/i18n-guide/xliff-prepp-best-practices.md

 ## References

-1. OmegaT is a free and open source computer-assisted translation tool (CAT-tool) that cApStAn uses to translate and review/edit XLIFF files in international large-scale translation projects.
+1. <span id="1"></span> OmegaT is a free and open source computer-assisted translation tool (CAT-tool) that cApStAn uses to translate and review/edit XLIFF files in international large-scale translation projects.
 It offers many more technical possibilities than OLT.
 See our  OmegaT installation and customization guide: https://slides.com/capstan/omegat-installation-and-customization-guide/fullscreen [⏎](#a1)

 2. <span id="2"></span> See [https://okapiframework.org/wiki/index.php?title=Rainbow](https://okapiframework.org/wiki/index.php?title=Rainbow)  [⏎](#a2)